-Teacher candidates may use the year 3 Practicum I Police Information Check and Vulnerable Sector Check provided there has been no change in status.
+Teacher candidates may use the Year 3 Practicum I Police Information Check and Vulnerable Sector Check provided there has been no change in status and was not issued before March of 2020.
 If there has been a change, a new police check must be provided to the Department of Education immediately.